 How a man benefits from mentorship: conscious guidance through the rites of passage, insight into the places of shadow within, skill to work through his primal issues that keep him stuck in old behaviors and beliefs, and support to consciously clarify and define direction and spiritual path.
 Especially for a man who has come of age in a competitive workplace, a good mentor aids a man to develop emotional literacy & relationship skills, strengthens his leadership & conscious decision making abilities, and encourages him to live from his love, truth, & inner alignment.

 In many of the cutting edge corporate cultures, there is the growing awareness that cooperation is a higher order function than competition.
-Here the focus shifts from product to process, from bottom line valuation to values-based practices, like emotional literacy and communication, integrity, and accountability.
+Here the focus shifts from product to process, from bottom line valuation to values-based practices, like emotional literacy, good communication, integrity, accountability.
 Where quality is more important than quantity, and human relationships are seen as the organization’s strongest and most important resource.
 A mentoring program is the pathway for this transmission.
 It places value on supporting a man to find his path, to live his life with a spiritual direction & purpose, and to become the conscious leader that is so desperately needed in this transformational time.

 Placing value on relationships is an evolutionary step in an organization’s development.
 Information is shared, collaboration is encouraged, creative experimentation … which includes successes & failures … is welcomed.
 These days, women seem to thrive in this new environment, whereas men still operate from the old genetic patriarchal conditioning.
 As competition gives way to cooperation, the value of mentoring increases the lines of communication throughout the organizational culture, in all directions.
 And everyone benefits.

-Many of us have grown up either without fathers or with emotionally absent fathers who could not give us the attention that we deeply and secretly yearned for.
+Many of us have grown up either without fathers or with emotionally absent fathers, who could not give us the attention that we deeply and secretly yearned for.
 Every young boy or young man needs the clear and loving reflection of an older man, one who sees him, not only for who he is, but for who he might become.
 There is a kind of non-verbal ‘energy food’ that gets transmitted from father to son, a passing on of the essence of masculinity.
 Men who have not been adequately fathered seek mentorship from an older man.
 And often times, they do not even know it.